 Our bereavement ministry is composed of members of the Divine Mercy Catholic Community.
 This is an organized way of showing care and concern for families and individuals mourning the loss of a loved one.
 These members are committed to providing consolation and support.
 One important mission is to help the families of the deceased prepare a funeral liturgy.
-A unique, printed program is prepared for each funeral service by the parish secretary.
+A unique, printed program is prepared for each funeral service.
 Divine Mercy Parish hopes to help comfort you during your time of sorrow.
 As Christians, we know that death is not an end but a beginning.
 Through death, we pass from this temporary life on earth to an eternal, glorious life in heaven.
-This ministry is led by Antoinette Schultz.
+This ministry is led by Carol Knouse.

 Ministry to the Sick